freemocap/documentation/docs/tutorials/Create_New_FreeMoCap_Recording_Session.md

- #  Create a New FreeMoCap Recording Session
+ #  Create a New Freemocap Recording Session

 In order to follow this tutorial, you'll need to have already successfully [installed the software.](Freemocap_Software_Installation.md)